Down Cemetery Road: Release

-Reception

-On the review aggregator website Rotten Tomatoes, the series holds an approval rating of 79% based on 52 critic reviews.
+On the review aggregator website Rotten Tomatoes, the series holds an approval rating of 81% based on 58 critic reviews.
 The website's critics consensus reads, "A twisty mystery that grows more addictive as it unfolds, Down Cemetery Road is tonally imbalanced but has a steadfast center of gravity in Emma Thompson's flinty star turn."
 Metacritic gave the series a weighted average score of 71 out of 100 based on 23 critics, indicating "generally favorable" reviews.